 2. Organize and Re-order Your Images

 Using your photo software, such as Adobe Photoshop Lightroom or your other favorite program, look at your photos and organize them into groups and sequences.
 See what goes together and tells a story.
 Keep in mind that you don’t need hundreds of images.
-Don’t be afraid to delete photos, keeping just the best ones.
+Don’t be afraid to delete photos, keep just the best ones.

 3. Tell a Story

-Since this year in review book, you will want to keep the images in chronological order or logical sequence, i.e. you don’t want Halloween photos showing up near the beginning of the book.
+For this year in review book, you will want to keep the images in chronological order or logical sequence, i.e. you don’t want Halloween photos showing up near the beginning of the book.
 That is a more obvious example, but the same goes for events.
-For instance if you are including photos from your 4th of July BBQ you want to make sure the photos of Dad barbecuing come before the ones of the family sitting down at the picnic table with their burgers and dogs.
+For instance, if you are including photos from your 4th of July BBQ you want to make sure the photos of Dad barbecuing come before the ones of the family sitting down at the picnic table with their burgers and dogs.

 4. Theme Your Book

 There are many ways to create a review book; you could have it revolve around specific themes for example.
 If you have kids, you could have a section on sports and another on birthdays.
 Another section could be vacations.
-For my niece Madison, I have a sequence on baths because she absolutely adores them and make a big party out of them.
+For my niece Madison, I have a sequence on baths because she absolutely adores them and makes a big party out of them.
 In fact, she cries when it’s time to get out of the bath.

 5. Create Your Layout

 Once you are satisfied with your chosen images and have them organized to your liking, you are ready to create your layout.
 You can use a program such as Photoshop Elements or upload your photos to an online photo book service.
 When thinking about the layout, try to create a focal point for each page.
 If all your pages are equal size rectangles, it is hard to know what to look at first.
-The same goes for too many photos all crammed on one page because you couldn’t bear not to include them all.
+The same goes for too many photos all crammed on one page because you couldn’t bear to not include them all.
 It is better to use one image a little larger than the others as the main focal point and several smaller photos adjacent to reinforce and enhance the story you are telling.